rakus/quick_change_directory/README.md

 Sometimes the home directory of a user is used on different host.
 Then also the QC configuration is shared.
-If a index should only be used on a special host, the index name can get the hosts name as extension.
-The host name **must be written in UPPER case**.
+If a index should only be used on a special host, the index name can get "host." followed by the hosts name as extension.
+The host name **must be written in LOWER case**.

 Examples (assuming hosts "pluto" and "mars"):

-    dev.index.PLUTO
+    dev.index.host.pluto
-    dev.index.ext.PLUTO
+    dev.index.ext.host.pluto
-    dev.index.MARS
+    dev.index.host.mars
-    dev.index.ext.MARS
+    dev.index.ext.host.mars

 BTW: If the variable $HOSTNAME is used:

-    dev.index.$HOSTNAME
+    dev.index.host.$HOSTNAME

-The script `qc-build-index` sets the host name in upper case.
+The script `qc-build-index` sets the host name in lower case.

 __Update Performance__